tfmalt/garage-door-opener-ble/README.md

 An iOS Swift to arduino bluetooth LE experiment.

-This is a toy experiment to interface my garage door opener with swift and an arduino uno.
+This is a toy experiment to learn swift and create a control for my garage door opener using an arduino uno in the same go.

 ## TODO
-* password setting dialog on iOS
-* implement wake from sleep event
-* investigate light sensor reading

 ## DONE
 * set new password on ardinuo over serial.